Naked Maja (postage stamps): Response

 Appearance in 1930 of the Maja Desnuda series caused a scandal in conservative Catholic Spain.
 The purists made loud public protests, denouncing the threat to public morality.
 According to them, in particular, such stamps would corrupt innocent children who collected stamps.
 At the same time, stamp dealers were displaying the shocking series in their shop windows.

 Republicans actively used these stamps for political propaganda against corruption of decadent aristocracy and its monarchist supporters, which accelerated the change of the social system: in April 1931, i. e. less than a year later, the King of Spain Alfonso XIII fled and was deposed, the country was declared a republic, and its nobility was deprived of all privileges.

-Meanwhile, the stamp scandal went beyond the Spain itself.
+Meanwhile, the stamp scandal went beyond Spain itself.
 The Universal Postal Union started receiving protests (and some of them at the national level, which could result in a post war), but these protests, however, were not satisfied.
 Time, one of the leading US magazines of the time, wrote about a wave of indignation worldwide risen due to the issuance of these stamps.
 The edition explained:

 In 1952, Ostend police (Belgium) confiscated La maja desnuda stamps from the shop window of a local stamp dealer as "immoral.".
 Renown US humorist and columnist for The New Yorker Frank Sullivan loved to glue them on letters to his friends.
 Initially, postal authorities in various cities of the United States treated the shocking stamps differently: thus, in Boston in July 1930 they were mutilated in passing through the mails, while at the same time in Washington, DC, according to the press, “they had nothing to do with the stamp designs of other countries.”
 By the end of 1930, however, the U.S. Mail has officially banned all mail franked with the Majas from entering the country.
 Such mail was barred and apparently returned to senders.
 However, according to philatelic experts, not a single returned mail is known.